ipcoregarfield/GEM_Project/README.md

 The real systems on board are encouraged.
 It will be high evaluated for the documents to present such practices.

 ##5.
 Is it open-resource?
-Definitely, it is an open-resource projects which are developed by global engineers.
+Definitely, it is an open-resource project which are developed by global engineers.
 The license as *GNU GENERAL PUBLIC LICENSE* for the codes, details in the file named ' *GNU GENERAL PUBLIC LICENSE.txt*', will be followed.
 The copyright for documents will be reserved by the certain writers.
 The descriptions for projects processing and stories, on media and publications, are assigned to Garfield(mail: <ipcore_garfield@sina.com>), includes but not limited as blogs, books, and journals.